-Recently named the William Primrose Memorial Recitalist, Sheila Browne has performed in major halls on six continentsat Carnegie Hall, Lincoln Center, Concertgebouw, Royal Festival Hall, Teatro Colon, Musikverein and has recorded for the Sony, Nonesuch, Bridge, MSR, Centaur, and Albany labels.
+Named the William Primrose Memorial Recitalist, in 2016, violist Sheila Browne has performed in major halls on six continentsat Carnegie Hall, Lincoln Center, Concertgebouw, Royal Festival Hall, Teatro Colon, Musikverein and has recorded for the Sony, Nonesuch, Bridge, MSR, Centaur, and Albany labels.
 An enthusiastic proponent of new music, she premiered a concerto written for her by Kenneth Jacobs at the international viola congresses in Australia and South Africa, and recorded it with the Kiev Philharmonic.
 She has performed solo and chamber works of contemporary composers including William Bolcom, Krzysztof Penderecki, Joan Tower, and Gabriella Lena Frank.
 She was a member of Fire Pink Trio and the Arianna, Gotham, and Pellegrini string quartets.
 She has performed with Shmuel Ashkenazy, Colin Carr, Aretha Franklin, Miriam Fried, Matt Haimowitz, Gilbert Kalish, Paul Katz, David Krakauer, Anton Kuerti, Ruth Laredo, Joseph Robinson, Arnold Steinhardt, Richard Tolzman, Diaz Trio, and members of the Guarneri, Vermeer, Brentano, Audubon, and Calidore quartets, and has recorded with Fire Pink Trio, Audra MacDonald, Natalie Cole, and Lisa Loeb.
 She has taught at the University of St Louis- Missouri, and Duke, New York, and Tennessee universities.
 She is currently Resident Faculty at Tianjin Juilliard School, after serving as Associate Professor of Viola at University of Delaware and University of North Carolina School of the Arts, where she taught for a decade.